 - Speed.
 Do you prefer to work quickly and make changes later if necessary, or take your time and carefully think things through in the moment?

 Pick one or two of the areas above–or others that are important to you–to touch on in your answer.

 How to answer “Describe your work style”

 Think about your needs

 While a hiring manager is weighing whether you’re a good fit for the company, your interview is also a chance to assess if the company is the right choice for you.
-So, spend some time considering which of your preferences mean the most to you in a workplace.
+So, spend some time considering which of your preferences mean the most to you in the workplace.
 These are good choices to bring up during an interview.
-While most jobs won’t cater to 100% of your preferences, being aligned on the top one or two things will go a long way to ensuring you’re happy there.
+While most jobs won’t cater to 100% of your preferences, being aligned on the top one or two things will ensure you’re happy there.

 You want a job where your work style will enable you to succeed, not hold you back, so it’s important to be genuine in your answer.
 This is especially important for things you consider to be deal-breakers, like if you hate being micromanaged.